soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 CIDOC CRM provides a **common conceptual framework** for describing cultural information in an **understandable and interoperable** way.

+> **CIDOC CRM**
+>
+> ...is an ISO-certified ontology (ISO 21127) developed for the documentation and integration of cultural heritage information.
+>
+> It provides a common conceptual framework for describing:
+>
+> **objects · actors · events · places · time-spans · relationships**
+>
+> Its purpose is to make cultural heritage information explicit, understandable, and interoperable across different collections and systems.
+>
+> **Important:** CIDOC CRM defines a conceptual model.
+Machine-readable implementations of the model, such as OWL representations, are used for technical applications.

 ---

 ## Content and principles of CIDOC CRM